 - Store extra toppings separately in the fridge to use on salads during the week.

-This is literally a low-carb lunch or dinner option that I can eat over and over and never get tired of!
+- This is a low-carb lunch or dinner option that I eat over and over and never get tired of!

 - 2 lbs. ground beef, thawed if frozen